 Later, the Suicide Squad catches up to the house as Waller informs them that Killer Frost is currently in the building.
 Her team initially find no trace of activity, so she gives them 30 seconds to find Crystal or else she’s detonating her nanotech bomb.
 As such, they split up with Copperhead taking the underside.
 Unfortunately, they can’t find their teammate in time so Waller proceeds to wipe Frost out.
 As he’s searching, Sameer hears some beeping as he discovers that Crystal’s nanotech bomb has been frozen onto a larger bomb and it’s about to blow up.
 Our delinquents manage to escape before the house goes up in flames, but Bronze Tiger was unable to get completely out in time and ends up wounded.

 We then cut to the next day as our delinquents continue their trek while an injured Ben is resting up.
-Waller informs Deadshot about a canyon shortcut towards the supplied coordinates and that it’ll take a while for her to join them there.
+Waller informs Deadshot about a canyon shortcut that’ll help them reach the supplied coordinates and that it’ll take a while for her to join them there.
 Lawton asks her if there’s a hospital on the way, but Amanda says that Ben’s a soldier and that “dying’s an occupational hazard” as she reminds him to stay focused.
 Afterwards, Captain Boomerang expresses his appreciation towards Bronze Tiger for his nobleness while he and the rest of his teammates are essentially “a bunch of puppets just trying to get through the show with our strings attached”.

 Night falls as we cut to Vandal’s base of operations with the Suicide Squad eliminating the guards while making their way onto the compound.
 They reach the front door before it opens and allows them to go in as they soon discover Professor Pyg sitting in a chair.
 Unfortunately for him, he’s already been executed by a headshot as another set of doors open up to let our felons venture further.